rubinius/rubinius-website-archive/_posts/2013-06-22-concurrent-garbage-collection.markdown

 reasoning about garbage collection, not a design for how you must write an algorithm.

-During the scanning of an object we might encounter new objects, which in the invariant are called white.
-We mark them and add them to the mark stack as well making them grey.
+During the scanning of an object we might encounter new ("white") objects.
+We mark them and add them to the mark stack as well, thus making them grey.
 This process of handling the mark stack continues until the entire mark stack is empty.
 At that point we know that all the reachable objects are now black and the remaining objects can be cleaned up.

-From these steps you can see the following invariant.
-A black object never points to a white object, but always only to grey objects.
-This invariant is important because if it would be violated, we would clean up a white object if it would be never marked.
+From these steps you can see the following invariant:

+> "A black object never points to a white object, but always only to grey or other black objects."

+This invariant is important because if it were to be violated, we would clean up a white object if it would be never marked.
 But that would mean the black object would refer to garbage instead of a valid object.